jbcoe/value_types/DRAFT.md

 #### X.Y.1 Class template indirect general [indirect.general]

-An _indirect value_ is an object that manages the lifetime of an owned object using an allocator.
-The owned object (if any) is copied or destroyed using the specified allocator when the indirect value is copied or destroyed.
+An _indirect value_ is an object that manages the lifetime of an owned object.
 An indirect value object is _valueless_ if it has no owned object.
 An indirect value may only become valueless after it has been moved from.

 The template parameter `T` of `indirect` must be a non-union class type.